 How Does the Gut-Brain Axis Work?

 The gut and the brain are of course, connected anatomically or physically.
-But they are also connected through several complex systems and biochemical pathways, which make up the gut-brain axis.
+However, they are also connected through several complex systems and biochemical pathways comprising the gut-brain axis.
 So let’s break them down.

-Through these complex networks of nerves, neurons, glands, and biochemical pathways, the brain can influence what’s happening in your gut, and the gut can influence your mood, cognition, and mental health2.
+Through these complex networks of nerves, neurons, glands, and biochemical pathways, the brain can influence clinical and metabolic responses occurring in your gut, and the gut can affect your mood, cognition, and mental health.2.

 The Gut-Brain Axis and the Vagus Nerve

-The vagus nerve is key in the communication between the gut microbiota and the brain5.
-The vagus nerve starts in the brain stem and travels all the way through the neck and rib cage down to the abdomen3.
-(Because it “travels” so much, it is also called the “wanderer nerve.”)
-So, it communicates information from the emotional and cognitive centers in the brain to the intestines and vice-versa.
+The vagus nerve is key in the communitcating between the gut microbiota and the brain5.
+It communicates information from the emotional and cognitive centers in the brain to the intestines and the gut-brain connection and vice versa.

 In the intestines, it regulates the contraction of muscles and the secretion of glands.
 Overall, the vagus nerve is responsible for governing several processes, including3: